SAP/terraform-provider-btp/docs/data-sources/globalaccount.md

 ### Read-Only

 - `commercial_model` (String) The type of the commercial contract that was signed.
-- `consumption_based` (Boolean) Whether the customer of the global account pays only for services that they actually use (consumption-based) or pays for subscribed services at a fixed cost irrespective of consumption (subscription-based).
+- `consumption_based` (Boolean) Shows whether the customer of the global account pays only for services that they actually use (consumption-based) or pays for subscribed services at a fixed cost irrespective of consumption (subscription-based).
 - `contract_status` (String) The status of the customer contract and its associated root global account.
 Possible values are:

   | status | description |